mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 -- Running forever --
 ```

 Behind the scenes, the `cancel` function sets the `Job` in a state called "Cancelling".
-At first reached suspension point, the runtime throws a `CancellationException`, and the coroutine is finally cancelled.
-This mechanism allows us to safely clean up the resources used by the coroutine.
-There are a lot of strategies we can implement to clean up the resources, but first we need a resource to free during our examples.
+At first reached suspension point, the runtime throws a `CancellationException`, and the coroutine is finally canceled.
+This mechanism allows us to clean up the resources used by the coroutine safely.
+There are a lot of strategies we can implement to clean up the resources, but first, we need a resource to free during our examples.
 We can define the class `Desk` that represents a desk in our office:

 ```kotlin
 class Desk : AutoCloseable {